Gozala/teleport/docs/design/foundation.md

-Transquire: Package mapping
+Teleport: Package mapping
 ===========================

-This high-level design document outlines how [Transquire] builds a [CommonJS] system in a browser.
+This high-level design document outlines how [Teleport] builds a [CommonJS] system in a browser.
 Design goal is to bring [CommonJS] system but preserve simplicity of current web development model, with zero tooling setup.
 Design relays on URI's that are capable to identify any module or a package and provides bidirectional **URI** ~ **ID** translation scheme allowing deterministic delivery of package module requirements, regardless of a platform and a package manager.
 Design solves module id conflicts by namespacing them under unique package name, leaving flexibility of platform specific overlays possible using custom URI schemes.
 Intention of this document is to answer fundamental questions:

 What is package
 ---------------